Bookrage001/osc/resources/docs/user-guide/remote-control.md

   - example: `{"label":"New Label", "color":"red"}`

 *Editing a widget can be cpu expensive, hence updating the UI continuously is not a good idea.*

+## `/TABS id id etc`

+Open the tabs designated by the `id` parameters.
+The target tab link must be accesible (opening a tab located in a disabled tab won't work unless you specify the parent tab's `id` before; the safest way to go is to pass the whole tab tree to enable).